TUI-NICR/ESANet/README.md

 </details>

-This work is also embedded in a broader research framework that is described in the corresponding PhD thesis.
+This work is also embedded in a broader research framework that is described in the corresponding PhD thesis:

 > Seichter, D. *Szenen- und Umgebungsanalyse in der mobilen Assistenzrobotik*, Ilmenau, Germany, 2025,
   DOI: [10.22032/dbt.64081](https://doi.org/10.22032/dbt.64081).